 “No,” I protested.
 “If you leave, then who’s gonna be my best friend?”

 “Mabel?”
 A deep voice boomed from the back doorway of the church.
-“Who’s you friends?”
+“Who’s your friends?”

 “Pastor Calvin!”
 Mable jumped up quick and turned to face him.
 I did the same, and Mary Beth soon followed our lead.
-An elderly, very black man came down the steps.
-I gave him my very best curtsey.
+An elderly, dark-skinned man clambered down the steps.
+I gave him my very best curtsy.

 “Hi sir, I’m Helen, and this is my friend, Mary Beth.
 We didn’t mean to intrude, we just came to listen to the music.”
 I’d never curtsied to a colored person before, but he was a pastor and he was elderly.
-I think that makes him important no matter if he’s black or not.
+I think that makes him important no matter what.

 “Well, Mrs. Helen, I’m pleased to make your acquaintance.
-You welcome heah anytime, it was youh Daddy, the one that give us that piana there.
+You welcome heah anytime, it was your Daddy, the one that give us that piano there.

-With that he took each of our hands into his and escorted us back to the Baptist Church with every slow limping step.
+With that he took each of our hands into his and escorted us back to the Baptist Church with slow limping steps.
 It wasn’t until much later in time that I came to realize how much of a courageous act that was.